 3. Development riverward of the greenway setback.
-Development, exterior alterations, excavations, fills, and associated tree removal riverward of the greenway setback that are river-dependent or river-related may be allowed if approved through greenway review, unless exempt under Section 33.440.320, Exemptions.
-Development, exterior alterations, excavations, or fills that are not river-dependent or river-related require greenway review and a Greenway Goal Exception to locate riverward of the greenway setback.
+Riverward of the greenway setback, development, exterior alterations, excavations, or fills that are riverdependent or river-related may be allowed if approved through greenway review, unless exempt under Section 33.440.320, Exemptions.
+Development, exterior alterations, excavations, or fills that are not river-dependent or riverrelated require greenway review and a Greenway Goal Exception to locate riverward of the greenway setback.